chatbot-art/Quizgrading/README.md

 Graded quizzes are an effective tool for evaluating students' comprehensive qualities and providing feedback for self-improvement.
 They engage students in learning, reinforce important skills, and support long-term memory retention.

----

-Feel free to customize this template to fit your specific project and requirements.